Child Maintenance Solicitors

 The Christmas period can be a hectic and stressful time for all parents, but for separated parents, it can be...Read more

 Can I take the children abroad on holiday?

 The answer to this question is not straightforward.
 There are a number of relevant domestic and European laws but particularly...Read more

-The summer holidays can be a real source for disagreements and arguments.
-When couples separate, it can be very difficult...Read more
+The Easter holidays can be a flashpoint for disagreements.
+When couples separate, it can be very difficult to reach an...Read more